Last Updated 5/27/2021

 In addition, the NAIC membership adopted a Cybersecurity Insurance and Identity Theft Coverage Supplement for the property/casualty annual financial statement to collect information about cybersecurity insurance markets.
-Filings have been received for data from 2015 - 2018.
-Analysis of 2018 data showed approximately 500 insurers provided business and individuals with cyber insurance in the U.S with 96% writing the coverage as part of a package policy.
+Filings have been received for data from 2015 - 2019.
+Analysis of 2019 data showed approximately 577 insurers provided business and individuals with cyber insurance in the U.S.

 Committees Active on This Topic